Masum-ipv/ERS/README.md

 #### How to view Redis data

-- User `RedisInsight` as a database viewer client
+- `RedisInsight` as a database viewer client
 - Connect to the database using the following credentials:
     - URL: `http://localhost:8001`
     - Host: `redis`